tribhuwan-kumar/trashbhuwan/README.md

 # trashbhuwan

-## Introduction:
+## introduction:
-CLI application for managing recycle bin. its cross-platform, currently supports Windows & Linux
+CLI application for managing recycle bin. its cross-platform, supports Windows & Linux

-## Why?
+## why?
 i'm a termit (terminal+hermit), i mostly time spend in terminal and leaving terminal is too painful for me, mostly when i just need to put some files in recycle bin. and the verity is i usually don't delete files bcz there is always a certainty of "what if the file i just deleted is might be needed after sometimes!" that's why i created this cli application, which solves the problem of putting and restoring file from recycle bin.

 i know there are multiple tools already created for this purpose, but they are written in python/javaScript & they aren't cross platform, which doesn't seem okay to me!

-Available options:
+available options:

     trashbhuwan --help                              : Show help
     trashbhuwan --empty                             : Empty the trash